Asa Keisar: Vegan advocacy

-His second book, Velifnei Iver Hashalem, was published in 2018 and was distributed too to yeshivas.
+His second book, Velifnei Iver Hashalem, was published in 2018 and was also distributed for free to yeshivas.
 It includes 100 pages with extensions and fixes to the first book, which had 53 pages.
-The new book was printed in tens of thousands of copies and distributed for free.
 The book has got approbations from Rabbi Moshe Zuriel, Rabbi Daniel Sperber, Rabbi David Rosen and Rabbi Nathan Lopes Cardozo.

-Asa Keisar's book has been translated into English as a result of long and meticulous work.
-The book "Velifnei Iver Hashalem" ("Before the Blind") discusses where Judaism really stands on the subject of slaughtering animals and eating their flesh.
-The book was translated by Rabbi Don Gross and 1000 copies of it were printed in a very elegant edition.
-The book is 240 pages long and it is designed with spectacular graphics which provides the reader with an unusual experience.
-The book starts with agreements from important rabbis and it provides the reader with the wisdom and knowledge that G-d does not wish for animals blood to get spilled, and it teaches us how the creator wants us to treat the animals he created next to us.

 In 2020, Kaiser established the kosher symbol Vegan Kosher, which offers companies a vegan kosher certificate, ensuring products are both free from animal exploitation and produced according to Jewish law.
-Vegan Kosher is an internationally accredited standard and certificate administered by Orthodox Jewish rabbis from Israel.
-The Vegan Kosher logo helps kosher or vegan consumers to purchase products and be one hundred percent sure that the product is indeed vegan and kosher.
-The logo was established to prevent reliability concerns, reading complex labels, interpreting unfamiliar components or contacting the manufacturer.
-The Vegan Kosher Committee adheres to veganism at the strictest level as well as kosher standards.
+The label is administered by Orthodox Jewish rabbis from Israel.

 Documentary

-Keisar is featured in an upcoming documentary, Holy Vegans, which began filming in 2016 and is about vegans and vegan culture in Israel.
+Keisar participated in filming a documentary, Holy Vegans, which began filming in 2016 and is about vegans and vegan culture in Israel.

+As of 2023, the film was still in production.

 Personal life

 Keisar lives in Petah Tikva, Israel.
 He has four children.